Categorical Bockstein sequences: Introduction

 In the situation of part~(a), the maps $\Ext^n_{\overline\G'}(Z,W)\rarrow\Ext^n_{\G'}(Z,W)$ are isomorphisms for all $Z$, $W\in\overline\G'$ and $n=0$,~$1$, and monomorphisms for $n=2$, because $\overline\G'$ is a full subcategory closed under extensions in the exact category $\G'$, with the induced exact category structure~\cite[Subsection~A.8]{Partin}.
 The same applies to the maps of Ext groups induced by the embedding $\overline\G''\rarrow\G''$; and consequently the maps $\lambda^n\:\Ext^n_{\overline\G'}(\gamma'(X),\gamma'(Y))\rarrow \Ext^n_{\overline\G''}(\gamma''(X),\gamma''(Y))$ are also isomorphisms for all $X$, $Y\in\F$ and $n=0$,~$1$, and monomorphisms for $n=2$.
 The desired assertion now follows by the general criterion of~\cite[Lemma~3.2]{Partin}.

-To obtain part~(b), one applies Corollary~\ref{exact-surjectivity-ext-cor2}(b) in its first set of assuptions, and to prove part~(c), in the second one. \end{proof}
+To obtain part~(b), one applies Corollary~\ref{exact-surjectivity-ext-cor2}(b) in its first set of assumptions, and to prove part~(c), in the second one. \end{proof}

-Given an exact category $\F$ with a twist functor~$(1)$ and a natural transformation~$\s$ commuting with the twist functor and satisfying the condition~(viii), let $\E'$ and $\E''$ be two exact categories endowed with twist functors, and let $\pi'\:\F\rarrow\E'$ and $\pi''\:\F\rarrow\E''$ be two exact functors, both commuting with the twists and satisfying the conditions~(v\+vii) of Subsection~\ref{reduction-posing}.
+Given an exact category $\F$ with a twist functor~$(1)$ and a natural transformation~$\s$ commuting with the twist and satisfying the condition~(viii), let $\E'$ and $\E''$ be two exact categories endowed with twist functors, and let $\pi'\:\F\rarrow\E'$ and $\pi''\:\F\rarrow\E''$ be two exact functors, both commuting with the twists and satisfying the conditions~(v\+vii) of Subsection~\ref{reduction-posing}.
 Let $\G'$ and $\G''$ denote the corresponding two exact categories obtained by the reduction procedure of Subsections~\ref{matrix-factorizations}\+-\ref{exact-structure}, and $\gamma'\:\F\rarrow\G'$, \ $\gamma''\:\F\rarrow\G''$ be the two related exact functors.

 Suppose first that there exists an exact functor $\E'\rarrow\E''$ commuting with the twists and making a commutative triangle diagram with the functors $\pi'$ and~$\pi''$.
-Then one easily constructs the induced exact functor $\lambda\:\G'\rarrow\G''$, commuting with the twists, making a commutative triangle diagram with the functors $\gamma'$ and~$\gamma''$, and satisfying the conditions of Lemma~\ref{reductions-comparison}(c).
+Then one easily constructs the induced exact functor $\lambda\:\G'\rarrow\G''$, commuting with the twists, making a commutative triangle diagram with the functors $\gamma'$ and~$\gamma''$, and satisfying the assumptions of Lemma~\ref{reductions-comparison} (while the functors $\gamma'$ and~$\gamma''$ satisfy the conditions of Lemma~\ref{reductions-comparison}(c) as well by Lemma~\ref{gamma-properties}).
 All the conclusions of Lemma~\ref{reductions-comparison}(a\+c) accordingly apply.

 More generally, denote by $\E=\E'\times\E''$ the Cartesian product of the two exact categories $\E'$ and~$\E''$.
 The objects of $\E$ are pais $(E',E'')$, where $E'$ is an object of $\E'$ and $E''$ is an object of $\E''$; morphisms $(E'_1,E''_1)\rarrow (E'_2,E''_2)$ are pairs of morphisms $E'_1\rarrow E'_2$ and $E''_1\rarrow E''_2$ in $\E'$ and $\E''$; and short exact sequences in $\E$ are pairs of short exact sequences in the exact categories $\E'$ and $\E''$ (cf.~\cite[Example~A.5(4)]{Partin}).